joschkabirk/docker-template/README.md

 on another HPC: this should be applicable to your environment as well (assuming your cluster has `singularity` installed).

+If you know what you're doing you can use this repo as a template for your own projects and go straight to the [Quickstart](#quickstart) section.

 ## TL;DR
 - Docker containers allow users to create *isolated* and *reproducible* environments